Injury Attorneys | Restoring LivesTM

 You will want to make sure the other driver is okay and get their information.
 Be careful what you say during the conversation, though.
 Don’t admit fault or say you are sorry as those words may be used against you in the future.

 Gather all information from the parties involved, such as:

 You should try to gather information from any eyewitnesses and take photographs of the site.
 Also take note of traffic and weather conditions.
 When you speak to the officers on the scene, make note of exactly what you and the other parties said.
 Location will be included in a police report, but the specific location—such as street names—is good to have for your own records and your insurance company.
 If no injuries were sustained, call the non-emergency number in your area to report the accident.

 After the accident, your first move should be to report it to your insurance company.
 You will need all of the information you obtained from the accident and a copy of the accident report, which can be ordered from your local police department.

 You can always call your insurance company while you’re on the scene of the accident, but you run the risk of an agent coming by to begin the assessment.
 While this starts the process sooner rather than later, we recommend waiting until you are off-scene when you have a more complete package of information.

-In Indiana, the statute of limitation allows a two year window for filing a claim after a car accident.
+In Indiana, the statute of limitations allows a two-year window for filing a claim after a car accident.
 The clock starts ticking the day of the accident, so move as quickly as you can.
 If the accident caused someone’s death, the statute of limitation is still two years, except that the clock starts ticking at the time of death.
 For example, if death occurred three weeks after the accident and the cause of death is related to the accident, the two-year timeline will begin that day.

 Every auto accident is different, so how and why you decide to hire a lawyer is circumstantial.
-If there are no injuries and the property damage is minor and coverable by an insurance policy, chances are an accident lawyer won’t be necessary.
+If there are no injuries and the property damage is minor and covered by an insurance policy, chances are an accident lawyer won’t be necessary.

 If you’re experiencing any of the following complications, consider hiring an attorney: